huangli712/ACFlow/docs/src/man/param.md

 *Comment:*

 > This parameter is mandatory.
+As for the underlying principles of these algorithms, please see [Maximum Entropy Method](@ref mem).

 ### nalph